 - Checking the number of your white blood cells helps to find any changes before they cause problems.

-- You will not be allowed to collect your clozapine prescription unless you have an up-to-date blood result.
+- You’ll collect your clozapine from a nominated pharmacy.
+You won’t be allowed to collect your clozapine prescription unless you have an up-to-date blood result.

 - You will need to have a blood test within 10 days before starting clozapine treatment, then every week for the first 18 weeks of treatment.
 Then you will need to have blood tests every 4 weeks throughout treatment.